tanmatt/QuoteOfTheDay/README.md

 - Mon Sep 30 07:00:04 2024 | It's a very strange thing, love.
 You can't get rid of it.
 If you try to give it out, you get more back.
 If you try to hang onto it, you lose it. - Warren Buffett
 - Tue Oct  1 07:00:03 2024 | Nothing in life is to be feared.
 It is only to be understood. - Madame Curie
 - Wed Oct  2 07:00:03 2024 | Of all that is good, sublimity is supreme.
 Succeeding is the coming together of all that is beautiful.
 Furtherance is the agreement of all that is just.
 Perseverance is the foundation of all actions. - Lao Tzu
+- Thu Oct  3 07:00:03 2024 | Who would not give up wit for power and beauty? - Mason Cooley